DeepWok/pynqcaht/labs/lab2.md

 > To make it clear, do not use the C++ or Makefile in the `pcm_driver` folder - read the instructions in the markdown file and only use the contents from the `new_audio.py`.

-### Task 2E: Interacting with the drivers in Jupyter Notebook
+### Task 2F: Interacting with the drivers in Jupyter Notebook

 After following the driver instructions, now let's interact with them in Jupyter Notebook.

+Upload the `lab2-hw.ipynb` notebook from `jupyter_notebook/lab2` to your PYNQ board.
+Running all the cells should record and save a file named "rec1.wav".
+Download that file to your local device, and try playing it with your OS's default audio player.
+Check that you can hear the full recorded audio.

+## 2.4 Conclusion

-...
+Congratulations for ... <TODO>